halocore099/Tierlist-bot/docs/SETUP.md

 1. Run: `/setup waitlist-cooldown days:30` (adjust as needed, default is 30 days)
 2. Changes are automatically saved to `config.json`
 3. This sets how many days players must wait before rejoining the waitlist after a tester submits their ticket

+## Step 8: Clear Bot Data (Admin Only)

+If you need to reset the bot's data without losing your configuration, you can use the `/clear` commands:

+### Clear Commands

+- **`/clear all`**: Clears all temporary data (queues, waitlist, tickets, cooldowns)
+  - This does NOT affect `config.json` - your configuration remains intact
+  - Use this to completely reset the bot state

+- **`/clear queues`**: Clears only queue data
+  - Removes all players from queues, resets queue states

+- **`/clear waitlist`**: Clears only waitlist data and cooldowns
+  - Removes all users from waitlist and clears all cooldowns

+- **`/clear tickets`**: Clears only ticket data
+  - Removes all ticket records (note: this does not delete ticket channels, only the ticket records)

+**Important**: These commands require Administrator permissions and permanently delete the specified data.
+Use with caution!

 ## Step 7: Verify Setup